The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Computational Method

 There is still a lack of quantitative analysis in the literature on the correlation between specific solute clusters and the resulting decrease or increase of the cross-slip activation energy or the Escaig stress.
 This prevents the development of a physically-based model for solute concentration dependent cross-slip in 3D DDD simulations.
 Therefore, a simplified first approach is utilized in the current 3D DDD framework to account for the energy fluctuation reported by atomistic simulations \cite{nohring_dislocation_2017, nohring_cross-slip_2018}.
 In this approach the cross-slip activation energy, $\Delta E_\text{act}$, for bulk-type cross-slip is assumed to vary randomly within $\pm50\%$ of a mean value independent of the specific local solute concentration were the dislocation segment under consideration is, which is reasonably close to the range reported by atomistic simulations \cite{nohring_dislocation_2017}.
 For intersection-type and surface-type cross-slip, to our knowledge no studies exist on their activation energies in solid solution alloys.
-Therefore, we restrict the aforementioned approach to bulk-type cross-slip.
-The cross-slip parameters used in the current study are listed in Table\,\ref{tab:cross_slip_activation_energy}, which are values computed for pure Ni since there are no reported cross-slip parameters in literature for the alloys under consideration here.
+Furthermore, since the MD simulations in \cite{nohring_dislocation_2017, nohring_cross-slip_2018} focused on the traditional thermally activated cross-slip mechanism, we restrict the aforementioned approach to bulk-type cross-slip.
+The cross-slip parameters used in the current study are listed in Table\,\ref{tab:cross_slip_activation_energy}, which are values computed for pure Ni.
+The reason for the use of pure metal cross-slip parameters is the lack of reported parameters in literature for the alloys under consideration here.
+However, the current model can be easily adapted for the use of more accurate parameters, should they become available.